dpthorngren/Starlord/docs/models.rst

 1. Describe variable and grid system.
 2. Component system and sorting.
 3. Parameter overrides
+4. Move example to its own page, reference from here

 ..
 Notice that we can directly refer to the grid and variable; organizing the grid interpolation and required input parameters are one of the major conveniences offered by Starlord.